igor71/Jenkins-Master-Backup/README.md

 In order to make job success need to create folder with exact Job Name at workspace/ prior to running the job

-add put inside files from workspace/Jenkins-Master-BU folder from this Repo
+add put inside follwing files from this Repo:

+PW.txt
+create_tar_archive.sh
+md5-check.sh

 2-nd -->> Jenkins Declarative Pipeline